dbddqy/visual_kinematics/README.md

 The method can be either "p2p" or "lin", which stands for point-to-point movement and linear movement.
 The first one interpolates in the joint space while the second one in cartesian space.

-Currently it doesn't support specifying the motion type for each segment.
-Future development will focus on that.
+(Note: Currently it doesn't support specifying the motion type for each segment.
+Future development will focus on that.)

 The result: